moloch--/reasonably-secure-electron/README.md

 [Electron](https://electronjs.org/) is a cross-platform framework for developing desktop applications using "web" technologies like HTML, JavaScript, and CSS.
 Electron has become very popular in recent years for its ease of use, empowering developers to quickly develope generally good looking, responsive, cross-platform desktop applications.
 Applications major tech companies like Microsoft Teams, VSCode, Slack, Atom, Spotify, and even secure messaging apps like Signal all use Electron or similar "native web" application frameworks.
 Electron did not start this trend, embedded webviews have been around for sometime.
 For example, iMessage is developed using embedded WebKit webviews, which have been [available on MacOS and iOS](https://developer.apple.com/documentation/webkit/wkwebview) for years.
 Similarly, [JavaFX](https://docs.oracle.com/javase/8/javafx/embedded-browser-tutorial/overview.htm) supports embedable WebKit and [Windows has IE objects](https://msdn.microsoft.com/en-us/windows/desktop/aa752084) that can be embedded in 3rd party applications.

 Electron applications unlike the others often garner a fervent hatred, "Electron wastes resources!" yell the commenters Hacker News.
 "300Mb or RAM for 'Hello World'" jeers the Java Swing programmer, "I only use 100Mb!"
 Then the QT/C++ programmer quips "I only use 40Mb," as the C/ncurses programmer scoffs at the C++ programmer, and X86 assembly demoscene programmer laments the inefficiencies of high level languages.
-Finally the ARM assembly program remarks upon the wastefulness of X86 CPU microcode. --The truth is of course Electron optimizes developement time, not computational resources.
+Finally the ARM assembly programmer remarks upon the wastefulness of X86 CPU microcode. --The truth is of course Electron optimizes developement time, not computational resources.
 It remaines a viable and pragmatic choice for those who value developement time more than their user's RAM.

 Electron is also often regarded as inherently "insecure."
-While this reputation is also not entirely undeserved, application security is far more dependent upon engineering practices rather than the underlying framework.
+While this reputation is not entirely undeserved, application security is far more dependent upon engineering practices rather than the underlying framework.
 That is not to say the frameworks you choose have no bearing on security; it is possible to write secure PHP code, but [due to the language's often unintuative design it's not easy](https://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) (and yes I'm aware a lot of this was fixed in PHP v7, but it's fun to beat a dead horse).
 Similarly, it's possible to write secure Electron applications, though we may need to keep an eye out for a variety of pitfalls as we'll explore.

 ## Part 1 - Out of the Browser Into the Fire